 The Old Town is the right place to get to know the city’s Mexican roots a bit better.

 Take a Classical In-Door Museum Tour

 Besides the lively and colorful historical parks and open-door museums, America’s Finest City has many in-door museums with great exhibitions.

-- The Museum of Art has a vast collection of Spanish Baroque and Renaissance paintings.
+The Museum of Art has a vast collection of Spanish Baroque and Renaissance paintings.
 This is a great place to see examples of the Golden era in art history.
-The regular exhibitions are not the only interesting thing you can catch in this institution in Balboa Park, it also hosts a plethora of events for school kids and cocktail nights and film screenings for adults.
+The regular exhibitions are not the only interesting thing you can catch in this institution in Balboa Park, it also hosts a plethora of events for kids who go to San Diego schools and cocktail nights and film screenings for adults.

 Shop and Enjoy Live Music in Old San Diego

 This area offers so much more than a peek into the past.
 The location is conceptualized as a fun place for all age groups.
 You can visit one of the many historical exhibitions and pop for a cup of coffee or a quick bite afterward.